Byague/ismrm-iberian.github.io/_posts/2022-04-27-IberianLabsEvent_recap.md

 Moreover, the lab representatives showed the clinical and preclinical applications of these techniques, for instance, Neuroimaging applied to immunology, olfactory evaluations, behaviour and language.
 Also, applied to the study of brain diseases such as glioma or Alzheimer’s, migraine, epilepsy, Parkinson or deafness.
 Nevertheless, the brain was not the only “star-organ” of this event, as we also had excellent talks about renal and cardiac imaging.

+Recording of the talks can be followed in our [Youtube Channel](https://youtube.com/playlist?list=PLYMksT3UbDpnF8Q-z9mKc3rQtOoikO4tk)

 The winner of the **First ISMRM Iberian Chapter Newbie Prize** (free ISMRM membership and free registration for the ISMRM 2022 conference) was Raquel Araujo 🏆!
 The competition consisted of a 3 minutes pitch about why they should attend the ISMRM conference.
 The remaining participants, Marco Barbero, Alex Vergara, Cláudia Fonseca and Catarina Passarinho got a very special gift: an ISMRM Iberian Chapter mug and a free registration for the ISMRM Iberian Chapter meeting in Lisbon.

 At the end of the session, attendees got together in Gather Town to discuss the different presentations.